miamods/colornick/README.md

-# colornick
+# Color Nick

-This script adds colors to usernames of your miarroba board.
-You can create groups of users that share the same styles.
+It allows the coloring of the nickname of one or more users of your miarroba board according to their profile.
+In addition, it allows the edition of the legend _**[Administrator]**_, **[Moderator]** to explain the meaning of the coloring.

 ## Usage

-Download [this script](colornick.min.js), upload it to the web space of your board, and insert the following code in the html footer (control panel > appearance > HTML):
+Download [colornick.min.js](colornick.min.js), upload it to the web space of your board, and insert the following code in the html footer (control panel > appearance > HTML):

 ```html
 <script type="text/javascript" src="/path/to/colornick.min.js"></script>